 Marketing your small business doesn’t have to take a huge budget with thousands (or millions!) of dollars.
 As a small business owner, you likely don’t have the budget anyway.
-Before spending money on marketing projects that could be spent on something else, consider trying these ten tips for a small business marketing plan that cost nothing but the time it takes to learn and maintain them.
+Before spending money on marketing projects that could be spent on something else, consider trying these ten tips for a small business marketing plan that cost nothing but the time it takes to learn and maintain.

 1. Optimize Your Website